wellatleastitried/SecurityPlus/README.md

 3. User clicks link, unintentionally sending request to site
 4. Site validates request and transfers funds from the visitor's account to the adversary
 ## Security Assessments
+### Vulnerability Management Activities
+- A common way to identify technical vulnerabilities use a vulnerability scanner
+  - Nikto
+  - Nessus
+  - Critical components of a vulnerability scanner:
+    - Credentials: can scan with or without user credentials
+      - Uncredentialled scan: non-credentialed scans, do not get trusted access to the systems they are scanning
+      - Credentialed scan: require logging in and provide access to resources an untrusted user would not have
+    - Agent/Agentless: can be run without an agent or be configured to run with agents installed on the local devices
+    - Intrusive/Non-intrusive: Non-intrusive scans identify a vulnerability and report on it.
+Intrusive scans attempt to exploit a vulnerability
+- Patch management is a way to manage software vulnerabilities
+  - Identify missing updates or patches for the devices on your network
+    - **Not just for operating systems:** devices such as firewalls and switches have firmware updates
+  - Install missing patches to keep systems fully up-to-date and secure
+- Performing a risk assessment will help you to find areas that perhaps you didn't consider as being vulnerable
+- Vulnerability Information Sources:
+  - Advisories: specific data on an identified vulnerability
+  - Bulletins: summaries/newsletter listings of advisories
+  - Information Sharing and Analysis Centers (ISACs): non-profit groups that specialize in a specific sector
+  - News Reports: news articles or headlines
+- Security Content Automation Protocol (SCAP): A suite of interoperable specs designed to standardize the naming conventions and formatting used to identify and report on software flaws.
+Made up of open standards to enumerate software flaws and security related configuration issues.
+  - Languages Include:
+    - Open Vulnerability and Assessment Language (OVAL): Provides a way to collect and assess three main aspects of evaluated systems: system information, machine state, reporting
+    - Asset Reporting Format (ARF): correlates reporting formats to device information
+    - Extensible Configuration Checklist Description Format (XCCDF): Written in XML to provide a consistent way to define benchmarks and checks performed during assessments
+  - Identification Schemes:
+    - Common Platform Enumeration (CPE): standardized naming format to identify systems and software
+    - Common Vulnerabilities and Exposures (CVE): lists of known vulnerabilities.
+Format is CVE-YEAR-XXXX
+    - Common Configuration Enumeration (CCE): Similar to CVE but focuses on configuration issues that may lead to a vulnerability
+- Honeypots:
+  - Deployment:
+    - Pseudo Flaw: Loophole purposely added to operating system or application to trap intruders
+    - Sacrificial lamb system on the network
+    - Administrators hope that intruders will attack this system instead of their production systems
+    - It is enticing because many ports are open and services are running
+  - Be careful of Enticement vs Entrapment
+- Log Reviews
+  - Examination of system log files to detect security events or to verify the effectiveness of security controls
+  - Ensure that time is standardized across all networked devices
+- Syslog:
+  - A standard network-based logging protocol that works on a wide variety of different types of devices and applications, allowing them to send text-formatted log messages to a central server
+- Security Information and Event Managers:
+  - Systems that enable the centralization, correlation, and retention of event data in order to generate automated alerts
+  - Also useful for forecasting and trend analysis
+## Threat Intelligence

+## Penetration Testing